Mike-Pryor/3-pager-site/README.md

 # 3-pager-site
-- Clean website with funcional navigation links.
+- Clean website with working navigation links.
 - Original design and code is from Brad Traversy.